wordpress-connector-for-mobilizon/connector-mobilizon/source/readme.txt

 - Show loading indicator during request
 #### Changed
 - Set list style type to none and left padding to zero for all occurences
-- Move shortcut usage description into installation section in `readme.txt`
+- Move shortcode usage description into installation section in `readme.txt`
 - Update dependencies

 ### [0.9.1] - 2020-05-19